AbbyWilton/TellingStories/finalProjectP2.md

 ### Target audience
 Females who work in the food and restaurant industry are my primary audience.
 I want to give them the data to be able to represent themselves at job interviews and meetings.
 The secondary audience is the general voting public.
 I want to give them information and resources to be able to contribute to change through activism and voting.

 To find individuals to interview, I will look for at least two (possibly three) females and two males.
 Within each group, I want one that is in the food and restaurant industry, and one that is outside of it.
 This will give me a more holistic viewpoint while still focusing on the primary audience.
+Luckily, there are numerous individuals in my life who have worked or do work within the restaurant industry, as well as ones who do not and never have.

 ### Interview script
 For each participant, I will follow the same general script as seen below.
 As each interview develops, I may veer from these questions to enable better flow and get more descriptive answers.